 The internship is a supervised learning experience (40 hours minimum per credit hour) with a community, interscholastic, intercollegiate, amateur, or professional sport industry organization.
 This experience is jointly supervised and controlled by a University faculty/staff member and by personnel from the respective sport industry agency.
 Students will be responsible for their own transportation to off-campus meetings and required internship hours.
+Arrangements should be made with the faculty advisor AND with the Director of the Office of Career Services.
 Prerequisites: SM 100 and second-semester sophomore or junior/senior status.